Trevor Bauer: Pitching style

-By his own admission, Bauer enjoys having as vast a pitching repertoire as possible.
+Bauer makes a point of having as vast a pitching repertoire as possible.
 As a prospect in 2012, he told reporters, "The more pitches that I have, that have different speeds and move differently, the more confusion it creates for the hitter."
 He estimates that he has thrown 19 different pitches, including ones that he himself invented: for instance, the "reverse slider", a variation on the screwball, and "the bird", a form of split finger fastball in which the middle finger is raised up, approximating the "bird" hand gesture.
-Broadly, he has been observed using a two-seam fastball, a four-seam fastball, a slider, a curveball, and a cut fastball.
-This expansive repertoire is designed to confuse batters, but also requires a steep learning curve between Bauer and his catcher.
+Broadly, he has been observed using a four-seam fastball (tops out at 99 mph), a two-seam fastball, a slider, a curveball, a split finger fastball, and a cut fastball.
+This expansive repertoire is designed to confuse batters, but also requires a difficult learning curve between Bauer and his catcher.
 In addition to his vast pitch repertoire, Bauer has garnered attention over his stamina on the mound: at the start of the 2021 season, his fastball velocity averaged 93.8 mph, with the fastest individual pitches coming towards the end of his starts.
 He attributes part of his late-inning success to his "tunneling approach" on the mound, which involves starting every pitch down the middle before having it break in a certain direction.
 The technique can confuse batters, because every pitch looks the same from the start, only to feint while crossing the plate.

 Ever since his rookie season with Arizona, sports journalists have drawn attention to Bauer's unique warmup regimen, which includes a long toss warmup from between the two foul poles of a field, a distance averaging about 467 ft.
 He began incorporating long toss into his warmup regimen as a preteen attending Alan Jaeger's baseball clinic in southern California.
 In addition to this pregame regimen, Bauer has historically utilized a high-speed Edgertronic camera to record both himself and pitchers whose technique he wants to emulate.
 Watching the camera footage back allowed Bauer to tweak his slider and two-seam fastball and get the results he desired.
-Bauer's lean frame, coupled with his high-intensity delivery, have earned comparisons to former San Francisco Giants pitcher Tim Lincecum.
+Bauer's overhand delivery has earned comparisons to former San Francisco Giants pitcher Tim Lincecum.
 When Bauer was retooling his pitch technique in preparation for major league ball, he admitted to modeling his mechanics after Lincecum's delivery.